The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 #Why it works: convexity, not leverage

 The word “leverage” is misleading here.
 The put premium is not the same as notional exposure.
 When you spend 0.5% of portfolio value on deep OTM puts, you are not adding 0.5% of equity exposure.
 You are buying contingent downside convexity: a payoff that is near zero most of the time and very large during crashes.
-If you instead spent 0.5% borrowing to buy more stocks, the excess return would be about 0.05%/yr (0.5% of the equity premium).
-Instead, we observe +4.97%/yr.
-The actual excess is roughly 100 times what linear leverage would produce.
+If you instead spent 0.5% borrowing to buy more stocks, the raw return gap would be about 0.05%/yr (0.5% of the equity premium).
+Instead, we observe +1.39%/yr at that budget in the full sample.
+The observed gap is roughly 28 times what linear leverage would produce.
 The extra return is not coming from additional market exposure.
-It is coming from the put’s convexity.
+It is coming from the put’s convexity, and the multiplier is bounded by how cheap the convexity is in the market: the same 0.5% premium would buy far less payoff in an environment where deep-OTM skew is rich.

 This distinction matters because ordinary leverage and a put overlay have opposite effects on the two quantities that determine compound growth: